youngde811/Lisa/README.md

 - Re-introduction of the OR conditional element.
 - Performance tuning using SBCL's profiler, locating hotspots in any areas of the code (particularly the inference engine and compiler).
-- Add loggingg to strategic locations.
 - Anything else I feel like adding.

 ### Completed Features ###

 - Support for Quicklisp.
 - Logger selected.
 We'll be using [log4cl](https://github.com/7max/log4cl).
+- Log messages inserted into strategic points, replacing format/error forms.

 ## Documentation ##